-The Millennial insights project represented our entry into ethnographic methods, which I’m excited to expand upon with research into breaking news moments (an undertaking that was detailed recently by the Columbia Journalism Review).
-My additional work includes:
+The Millennial insights project represented our entry into ethnographic methods, which I was excited to expand upon with research into breaking news moments (an undertaking that was detailed recently by the Columbia Journalism Review).
+My additional work at the NYT included:

 Serving as the staff liaison between our qualitative research group and Newsroom Strategy teams;

-Planning and carrying out project-appropriate research methodologies, including interviews, participatory design exercises, card sorting, heuristic evaluation and diary studies (as described in this Nieman Lab article);
+Planning and carrying out project-appropriate research methodologies, including interviews, participatory design exercises, card sorting, and diary studies (as described in this Nieman Lab article);

-Managing usability testing across mobile designs, home page prototypes and interactive news tools for producers.
-This has included developing discussion guides, planning site intercept testing and moderating sessions using generative exercises where applicable;
+Managing usability testing across mobile designs, home page prototypes, and interactive news tools for producers.
+This included developing discussion guides, planning site intercept testing, and moderating sessions using generative exercises where applicable;

 Analyzing themes with design and product teams.
-We co-identify possibilities for prototypes and products and develop workshops to share our findings with the wider organization.
+We jointly identified possibilities for prototypes and products and developed workshops to share our findings with the wider organization.

-I collaborate closely with data analysts, designers, developers, product managers and editors to conceive of and create tools for vastly improved experiences.
-At the Times I bring a storyteller’s sensibility, a rigorous approach to delivery and an emphasis on usability and usefulness for diverse groups.
+I collaborated closely with data analysts, designers, developers, product managers, and editors to conceive of and create tools for vastly improved experiences.
+At the Times I brought a storyteller’s sensibility, a rigorous approach to delivery, and an emphasis on usability and usefulness for diverse groups.